 Clwyd – pronounced “cloo-id” – is the Scout area which covers the unitary authorities of Denbighshire, Flintshire and Wrexham in north east Wales.
-At the last census we had 2,293 members.

 Our location is shown by the purple area on the map below.